-Our method supports organic objects (Fig. 20(a)-(e)), man-made objects (Fig. 20(b), (g)), the outlines of geographic entities (Fig. 20(f), (h)), and abstract shapes (Fig. 20(f), (g)).
+The results show that our method supports organic objects (Fig. 20(a)-(e)), man-made objects (Fig. 20(b),(g)), the outlines of geographic entities (Fig. 20(f),(h)), and abstract shapes (Fig. 20(f),(g)).
 In most cases, six pieces were needed to form a satisfactory approximation of the input shapes.
 The two exceptions were the serpent-apple and Trump-USA dissections, which used only five pieces.
 The Trump-USA result (Fig. 20(h)) shows how simple texturing can enhance a dissection's appearance.